skip to main content

 Information superhighways

-The internet of today now covers the entire planet.
-But, like your home network or a ’90s LAN party, it’s made up of a bunch of physical devices linked together.
-The bulk of the internet’s infrastructure is made of fiber-optic cables because fiber is awesome.
-Underground fiber cables cover the continent and undersea cables cross entire oceans, allowing near-instantaneous communication around the world.
+The internet of today has grown from its humble beginnings to cover the entire planet.
+Like your home network, it’s made up of a bunch of physical devices linked together.
+The bulk of the internet’s infrastructure is made of fiber-optic cables.
+Because fiber is awesome.
+Fiber cables beneath the ground span the continent and undersea cables cross entire oceans, allowing near-instantaneous communication around the world.

 How the internet is built

-Though we don’t often have to think about it, telecom companies spend massive amounts of money to build and maintain the routers and cables necessary for the internet.
-Operating these networks is a huge industry in itself.
+While we’re checking our email and watching Netflix, telecom companies are spending massive amounts of money to build and maintain the routers and cables necessary for the internet to function.
+Operating and maintaining all the switches, exchanges, and internet backbones that connect regional networks is a huge industry in itself.
 Our relatively smooth experience of using the internet belies the complicated business deals under the surface that keep the whole thing running.

-Imagine you want to send an email to your friend in London.
-You pay your local internet service provider (ISP) to connect to its network, but while it owns the underground cables that connect to your house, it doesn’t own cables that reach all the way to Europe.
+For example, imagine you want to send an email to your friend in London.
+You pay your local internet service provider (ISP) to connect to its network.
+But while it owns the underground cables that connect to your house, it doesn’t own any cables that reach all the way to Europe.

-In order to connect its customers to the rest of the world, your local ISP will have to make a deal with a larger network and pay for transit.1 The larger network might have to pay for transit on an even bigger network, or it might have a peering agreement with other networks, basically agreeing that “You’re free to use my network if I’m free to use yours.”
+To connect you and its other customers to the rest of the world, your local ISP will have to make a deal with a larger network and pay for transit.
+That larger network might also have to pay for transit on an even bigger network, or it might have a peering agreement with other big networks—basically agreeing that “You’re free to use my network if I’m free to use yours.”

 Thanks to these business deals between telecom companies, your ISP is allowed to pass your data along to larger and larger networks until it reaches an internet backbone that can send it to the East Coast, across the Atlantic, and finally to your friend’s computer in London.